xiangjunn/tp/docs/DeveloperGuide.md

 * **Mainstream OS**: Windows, Linux, Unix, OS-X.

-* MSS: [Main Success Scenario](https://nus-cs2103-ay2122s1.github.io/website/schedule/week7/topics.html#requirements-specifying-requirements-use-cases-details).
-Describes the most straightforward interaction for a given use case, which assumes that nothing goes wrong.
+* [Main Success Scenario](https://nus-cs2103-ay2122s1.github.io/website/schedule/week7/topics.html#requirements-specifying-requirements-use-cases-details) (MSS): Describes the most straightforward interaction for a given use case, which assumes that nothing goes wrong.

-* CLI: Command Line Interface.
-Text-based user interface.
+* Command Line Interface (CLI): Text-based user interface.

-* GUI: Graphical User Interface.
-Graphic-based user interface.
+* Graphical User Interface (GUI): Graphic-based user interface.

 * Interface: The place at which independent and often unrelated systems meet and act on or communicate with each other/ a way for the user to interact with the system.